-Meetings serve as the forum where members come together to make decisions guiding the PTA's actions and stay informed about the PTA's activities conducted on their behalf.
+Meetings serve as the forum where members come together to make decisions guiding the PTA's actions and to stay informed about the PTA's activities conducted on their behalf.
 Participation in meetings is exclusive to its members as listed below.
 While nonmembers may attend, their involvement is limited unless they are granted a Courtesy Seat or appear on the agenda.
 The meeting types based on membership are:

-- Executive Committee Meetings consist of elected officers specified in the Bylaws. - Board of Directors (BOD) Meetings are the elected officers, principal, parliamentarian, Standing Committee chairs, and other positions such as faculty and student representatives.
+- Executive Committee Meetings are for elected officers listed in the Bylaws (and the principal in Caddo Parish). - Board of Directors (BOD) Meetings are the elected officers, principal, parliamentarian, Standing Committee chairs, and other positions such as faculty and student representatives.
 This can be amended as needed. - General Membership Meetings encompass all paid members who are in good standing with the PTA.

 All of the above meetings can have regular or special meetings.
 Regular meetings are those set up by the Bylaws and the BOD at the beginning of the year.
-Special meetings are those called, with appropriate notice, to address a specific item of business with its provisions listed in the Bylaws.
+Special meetings are those called, with appropriate notice, to quickly address a specific item of business with its provisions listed in the Bylaws.